 The goal of the program is to implement principles of applied behavior analysis (ABA) and discrete trial teaching (DTT) in an individualized way, to allow any child to reach their maximum potential in all areas.
 The goal is for every child to build a strong foundation for learning so that they can transition to the least restrictive environment for their future educational setting, demonstrate independence in their daily life, and functionally communicate with those around them.

 Previous research (Lovaas, 1987) has shown that children whose families receive training and who participate in the intervention make maximum skill gains and are more likely to maintain those gains over time.
 Therefore, MAP makes a priority to focus on the family unit to empower them in their knowledge and application of ABA principles to ensure consistency across environments and prepare them for life beyond MAP.
 All primary caregivers are expected and required to participate in monthly training with their overseeing BCBA and collect data on caregiver goals implemented in the home as outlined in the individualized treatment plan.
 Parents are required to maintain consistency in the implementation of written protocols regarding skill acquisition and behavior reduction.

-For those families who have no insurance coverage and are privately paying, The Meredith Autism Program (MAP) will bill them at a monthly private pay rate.
-Please contact us for our current private pay rate.
+For families that will be self-pay (no insurance coverage or benefits), MAP will bill them on a monthly sliding scale rate.
+Please contact us for our current private self-pay rate.
 Monthly rates are subject to change with 60 days written notice.
 Fees may increase 2-5% annually.

 The Meredith Autism Program is an early intervention program serving children who are diagnosed on the autism spectrum.